-In this article we are going to have a look in the past and see the most creative ideas in the opening that Grandmasters have employed.
+In this article, we are going to have a look at the past and see the most creative ideas in the opening that Grandmasters have employed.
 The idea is to give you a fresh look and see that it is possible to win games by playing rarities and taking your opponents far from their book.
-It’s a matter of minds setting, taking risks and leaving fears aside.
+It’s a matter of mindset, taking risks, and leaving fears aside.

 Needless to say that some of the lines you will see below have a bad reputation according to modern theory, not without reason.
 However, the main point of playing original and being creative is to take the game far from that opening theory!

 It may have started as a joke, but the move 2.Na3 escalated quickly among chess players.
 Technically, it is not a novelty by Vadim Zviaginsev, but he was the first Grandmaster to play it, winning a game against Khalifman.
 It is said that Khalifman actually laughed at the board when he saw his opponent play 2.Na3.

 Ready to start systematic training that actually works?